alkreb/wolf-pack-tracker-au24/docs/getting-started.md

         ...
     ```

-If you don't see the list of , or receive an error in any step
+If you don't see the list of wolves, or receive an error in any step
 of the procedure, investigate and correct the error before continuing.
 Some common situations that cause errors include: